tradingview-pine-seeds/docs/repo.md

 - Go to GitHub [_Settings → Password and authentication_][gh_security] and configure [two-factor authentication][gh_docs_2fa]
 - Create [Personal access token][gh_docs_pat] for __repo__, __workflow__ and __admin:org__ areas
-- We have created a repository for you and you will need to fork it
 - Go to _Settings → Secrets → Action_ of your forked repository
 - Add the created __Personal access token__ by calling it `ACTION_TOKEN` here
 - Now go to _Actions → General → Action permissions_